Binary Search Tree in Action (Basic Operations)

 }

-The error arises because, for each node root
+The reason for the mistake is that, for each node root

-, the code only checks whether its left and right child nodes adhere to the rule of left being smaller than right.
-However, according to the definition of a BST, the entire left subtree of root
+, the code only checks its left and right child nodes.
+But, by the definition of BST, the whole left subtree of root

-, and the entire right subtree must be larger than root.val
+, and the whole right subtree must be greater than root.val

 .